ToolJet/ToolJet/docs/docs/app-builder/query-panel.md

 ### Custom Parameters

-Custom query parameters provide a convenient method for introducing custom variables to a query without directly modifying the query parameters themselves.
-To add parameters, simply click the **+** button beside the Parameters in the top bar of the query editor.
+Custom parameters provide a convenient method for passing variables to a query.
+To add parameters, simply click the **+** button next to the Parameters label in the top bar of the query editor.

 For each parameter, you need to specify:
 - **Name**: The identifier for the parameter.